March 3, 2025

 Join millions of others creating with Descript

-How to embed a video in PowerPoint from your PC or Mac
+How to embed a video in PowerPoint from your computer

-Luckily, there are simpler and easier methods of embedding videos in PowerPoint.
-You can link to your video file externally or embed it directly in your presentation.
+Fortunately, embedding a video in PowerPoint is straightforward.
+You can either link to an external video file or embed it directly within your presentation.

 Use the tutorial below to insert videos in PowerPoint from a computer.

-How to embed a video in PowerPoint in Windows
+How to embed a video in PowerPoint on Windows

 Step 1: Select the PowerPoint slide